Teahouse Treks

 Day 03: Drive from Kathmandu to Dharapani

-Drive Time: Approx. 8–10 hours depending on road condition
+• Drive Time: approx. 8–10 hours depending on road conditions

 Day 04: Trek from Dharapani to Chame